emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

     - but it's not possible to define dynamic zones in components.
   - Sometimes a component allows a nested component field, othertimes that option is not available.
-  - Once a field is added to a component it can't be removed through the UI interface (but can be manually deleted from the corresponding config file)
+  - Once a field is added to a component it can't be removed through the UI interface
+    - but can be manually deleted from the corresponding config file.
+    - removing a field with a specific name and adding a new component with the same name results in a blank page and a cryptic error message in the server log: "TypeError: Cannot read property '0' of undefined".
 - Its architecture is brittle:
   - It has frequent non-descriptive "an error occured" messages.
     - Reloading the page seems to resolve whatever the issue is.